kaur-simranjit/Order_Management_System/README.md

 * There is an association between order and order line.
 An order can have zero or many order line.
 * Order line and product has association.

-The code also used a design pattern: Template Method.
+The code also uses a design pattern: Template Method.